genesiscommunitysuccess/docs/docs/platform-reference/configure-key-modules/data-servers/examples.md

 ```

 ### Index definition
 The **indices** (optional) block defines additional indexing at the query level.
-When an index is used, it will order all query rows by the "fields" specified, in ascending order.
+When an index is used, it will order all query rows by the fields specified, in ascending order.
 This definition is identical to the one defined in data modelling for dictionary tables.

 There are two scenarios in which an index can be used:
 * Optimising query criteria search.
 If a data server client specifies criteria such as `QUANTITY > 1000 && QUANTITY < 5000`, the data server will automatically select the best matching index.
 In our example, it would be `SIMPLE_QUERY_BY_QUANTITY`.
 This means we don't need to scan all the query rows stored in the data server memory-mapped file cache; instead, we perform a very efficient indexed search.
-* Index specifed in thhe data server client.
+* Index specifed in the data server client.
 If an `ORDER_BY` value is received as part of the `DATA_LOGON` process, the data server will use a specific index to query the data.
 The data will be returned to the client in ascending order, based on the index field definition.
 See more at [Client side (runtime) options](#client-side-runtime-options).

 *Important*: Index definitions are currently limited to *unique* indices.
 As quantity does not have a unique constraint in the example definition shown above, we need to add SIMPLE_ID to the index definition to ensure we maintain uniqueness.